FoodFarmNews: A cassava farmer counts losses

 This sad experience was shared by Mr. Adeoye Adeyinka who told Food Farm News how he lost all the money invested on cassava productivity in 2025 farming year.

-Adeyinka explained how he had expended N200,000.00 on cassava production with another N270,000.00 to process into gari, saying all had gone into drain due to depreciation of prices.
+Adeyinka explained how he had expended N200,000.00 on cassava production with another N270,000.00 to process into gari without being able to make a dime gain due to price depreciation.

 He said that market prices for fresh cassava declined sharply, and a strategic decision to process the harvest into garri also didn't yield any positive result.